-A floating holiday is an extra paid day off for employees outside the traditional allotment of paid holidays.
+A floating holiday is a paid day (or days) off for employees outside the traditional allotment of paid holidays.
 Unlike those traditional holidays, which are set by the company, floating holidays are more flexible and can be used to accommodate individual needs and preferences.
-Companies often offer it as a way for employees to take time off on birthdays or religious and cultural holidays when the business is still open.
+Companies often offer it as a way for employees to take time off on religious and cultural holidays when the business is still open.

-You can use our floating holiday policy template and modify it to fit your company’s needs:
+Download our floating holiday policy sample and modify it to fit your company’s needs:

-Your small business can choose major holidays (New Year’s Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, and Christmas Day) as the official holidays for the company.
-Meanwhile, floating holidays will provide employees with the opportunity to fill in the gaps on other holidays that are important to them.
-As a result, you won’t have to come up with a long list of holidays your company will observe, but rather let your employees decide what works best for them.
+Most companies choose major holidays as the official holidays for the company, like New Year’s Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, and Christmas Day.
+Floating holidays, then, provide employees with the opportunity to fill in the gaps on other holidays that are important to them.

 - Cultural holidays